IvanB475/sportsmanagement/README.md

 Current version has no test coverage

 Note:
-- Comments&rating endpoints are missing
+- Comment&rating functionality are missing
 - docker compose is missing

 ## This is demonstrative app that is not production ready and therefore should not be used in production